Relief, not euphoria, for UK markets as Scots vote to stay

 Some of the most dramatic market moves were in the foreign exchange market, particularly in options, which are used by traders and investors to protect themselves against sharp swings in exchange rates.
 Volatility had risen before Thursday's referendum to levels not seen since the collapse of Lehman Brothers in 2008 and the unusually uncertain UK general election of 2010.

-The cost of insuring against sterling volatility over the next week more than halved to 5.3 percent GBPSWO= from a close on Thursday of 11.9 percent.
-Overnight volatility plunged to 5.5 percent from 23 percent GBPONO=R, right back to average levels traded for most of this year.
+The cost of insuring against sterling volatility over the next week more than halved to 5.3 percent from a close on Thursday of 11.9 percent.
+Overnight volatility plunged to 5.5 percent from 23 percent, right back to average levels traded for most of this year.

 Sterling itself strengthened, recovering ground lost since the start of the month after one poll put the "Yes" campaign for independence in the lead for the first time in over a year.

-The pound hit a two-year high against the euro, with the single currency trading as low as 78.10 pence EURGBP=D4, and rose above $1.65 against the dollar GBP=D4.
+The pound hit a two-year high against the euro, with the single currency trading as low as 78.10 pence, and rose above $1.65 against the dollar.

 But those gains evaporated and the pound fell 0.5 percent to trade just above $1.63.
 Major political risks, from the fallout of this vote to next May's general election, still lie ahead for the pound and other UK assets, analysts said.